TommasoTom98/Asset-Management-Project/README.md

        portfolio (or risky asset portfolio).

 **4.** Plot the efficient portfolio frontier (in the standard deviation-mean space) with the same risky and risk-free assets but imposing two different constraints:
 *  the sum of portfolios weights of the first and second stock in your dataset is equal to 50%.
 *  the portfolio weights are above 10% for each stocks.

 Comment on the differences on the frontier portfolio with 0.5% monthly expected return with and without the two constraints (you should consider three different
-      frontiers: no constraint, constraint 1 and constraint 2).
+rontiers: no constraint, constraint 1 and constraint 2).

 **5.** Estimate CAPM alpha and beta for your stocks, use the returns of the S&P 500 (you should obtain returns from S&P 500 prices) as proxy for the market returns.
 Comment
        on the results, which of the stocks has generated alpha in the previous years?
 Assume Rf=0.02.